3 Best Roofing Lead Providers Compared (2026 Pricing & ROI)

 How do I dispute bad leads with pay-per-lead providers?

 Most major providers (like Google LSA or Angi) have a dispute dashboard.
 You must listen to the call recording and flag it (e.g., wrong number, wrong service, solicitor).
 Pro Tip: Baadigi handles these disputes for our clients to ensure you aren't paying for junk.
+For step-by-step LSA setup instructions, see our complete Google LSA optimization guide.

 Can I grow a roofing business solely on pay-per-lead platforms?